A Weekend in Sofia

 Apart from the political history, there are still a lot of things, that the museums in Sofia have to offer.
 With a bit of luck, you get in for free.
 Be in the right place at the right time!

 - National History Museum: Free entrance: For all visitors – every last Monday of the month

 - City Art Gallery: Thursday – free day

 - National Gallery: Find prices, addresses and opening times of other art museums in Sofia, including the Museum of Socialist Art, which is located outside the city center.

-Some “free” tours around Sofia: Hiking up to Boyana Church
+“Free” tours around Sofia: Hiking to Boyana Church

 - To get an overview about Sofia, you can also take part in a “free” Walking Tour based on your tips for the guide.